Applying for a master's

 Many applicants will have similar academic backgrounds to you.
 So, if you have achieved anything that makes you stand out, mention it in your application (eg a particularly high mark, an award for academic achievement, or a prize for project work).

-Look closely at the course programme and pick out key skills and knowledge required.
+Look closely at the course information and pick out key skills and knowledge required.
 Then use specific examples from your academic studies, work experience or extra-curricular / practical experiences to show what makes you a good candidate.
 Your relevant experience is extremely important.

 - specific hard and soft skills gained;